Industrial history of Monterrey: Falling of the commerce

 The early development of the city economy was caused by several abnormal events.
 For example, constant revolutions in the country, establishment of the free zone in the neighbor state Tamaulipas, and the American Civil War.
 These abnormal events created a constant development on Monterrey's economy.
 After these events stopped, an inevitable decrease in the city's economy started.
 Some researches stated that the city could not get again in the same position that was during the city economy development, because it was caused by the abnormal events mentioned before.
-Despite of this, there exist other two main reasons why the commerce in Monterrey started to decrease: the creation of the “Constraresguardos” and the development of railways in the country.
+Despite this, there are other two main reasons why the commerce in Monterrey started to decrease: the creation of the “Constraresguardos” and the development of railways in the country.

 One of the reasons was the creation of the mobile force “Contraresguardo”.
 This was a mobile force that was in charge of traveling along far paths and roads to stop clandestine imports.
 Smuggling was an important economic activity in many towns of Monterrey bringing capital flow into commerce.
 The creation of this anti-smuggling force caused the decrease of the activity, affecting the economy of many families and commerce in Monterrey.
 The anti-smuggling forces raised important amounts of money from the smugglings that were stopped: during the years 1869–1870 several contrabands were stopped with a value of $213,415 pesos, in the next year this value increased by $844,542, and during the years 1874–75 a total of 148 contraband were stopped by these forces.

 Another important factor for the decrease in commerce in Monterrey was the development of railways in the country.
 Before this development, Monterrey served as a distribution center for the north states of the country, thanks to its geographical position.
 The development of railways allowed the north states of the country to get products from other routes, without the intervention of Monterrey.
 Also, the railways created contrabands in small scale, as people were allowed to go to the frontier easily and in a cheap way, smuggling products.
 The small-scale contraband affected all kind of commerce in Monterrey, didn't letting them develop.